You are here:

 Whole school anti-racism audit

-Reflect on how inclusive your school currently is for BAME staff, pupils and parents, and take the first steps to improving it.
+Reflect on how inclusive your school currently is for black, Asian and minority ethnic (BAME) staff, pupils and parents, and take the first steps to improving it.

 Download our whole school anti-racism audit tool